chloealbright/DevHiveMind/Companies/Companies Worked At/TD/User Stories.md

 Story consist of Acceptance criteria which is a checklist of key things to provide a better understanding of boundaries and behavior of the story And test scenarios where you can validate the story has been delivered correctly

-## Attributes of Requirements/User-story
-**Stories and requirements are a little similar in terms of attributes but different also requirement which are specification on implementation are defined at user story level **

-Requirements/userstory definition should be a high level description not to detailed in general because it can change

-User stories needs to be from customers standpoint

-*can also come up in discovery*

-- Cohesive - Relates to a single topic, such as a business process, interface, event.
-All related requirements should relate to and support the same purpose

-- Complete - All needed aspects are documented, and the requirement is self-contained

-- Consistent - Doesn't contradict other requirements and is uniquely specified.
-Level of detail is similar to other like requirements

-- Correct - Reflects business needs as specified by the use/subject matter expert

-- Modifiable - Can be changed.
-Requirements must be organized and logical to be modifiable

-- Unambiguous - specific so everyone can understand

-- Feasible - realistic

-- Testable - Specified in such a way that a requirement can be tested to see that is was correctly implemented

 # Acceptance criteria